Heads I win, tails you lose.

-That's the way to handle negotiating, isn't it?
+That's the way to handle Negotiations, isn't it?

-Good negotiating isn't about winning and it isn't about someone else losing.
+Well, no. Good negotiation isn't about winning and it isn't about someone else losing.

-Good negotiating is about both sides leaving feeling they got what they wanted, or at least better off than when they went in.
+Good negotiations are about both sides leaving feeling they got what they wanted, or at least better off than when they went in.

-Unsuccessful negotiation is when either side feels they've compromised too much, given way when they didn't want to, felt undue pressure; felt threatened; made sacrifices they didn't want to.
+Unsuccessful negotiations are when either side feels they've compromised too much, given way when they didn't want to, felt undue pressure; felt threatened; made sacrifices they didn't want to.

 In those situations, the other party might believe they've won and go away feeling good about themselves, but that's not really a successful negotiation.